mverleg/rust_compile_speed_in_docker/README.rst

 Summary
 -------------------------------

-To get right to the point: there are slight differences between what Docker does and what the command line does, so take this with a grain of salt, but it seems Docker is about 35% slower.
+To get right to the point: no statistically significant difference between native and Docker was found.

 What I did
 -------------------------------

-I took many of the top 300 crates from crates.io and compiled them in release mode using nightly, one inside docker and once directly form the command line.
+I took most of the top 60 crates from crates.io and compiled them in release mode using nightly, once inside docker and once directly form the command line.
 (All of them compiled without any error or warning, cool right?).

 Both versions use the same nightly version, the install of which is not part of the benchmark (a separate Docker image is made).
-The Docker image compiles the dependencies separately, since that's what I would do for caching reasons as a normal workflow.
-This means the process is not exactly the same with and without docker, and the difference may be as large as 3s.
+Downloading dependencies is not part of the benchmark.

 Wall time is compared, since the ``time`` program does not measure Docker's system and user time correctly.

+An earlier version used 300 crates and had Docker compile dependencies separately for caching, see ``Dockerfile.cache`` if that is of interest (caching compiled dependency is a useful Docker+Rust workflow).

 Get your own data
 -------------------------------